 And they wanted to edit it or censor certain things, for they were paying for it.
 Don’t say anything that might offend, and lose the audience, for sponsors and advertisers want eyeballs for their brands and products: not thoughtful and controversial explorations of the human mind and condition.
 But, he did have a lot to say about that.

 Rodman Edward “Rod” Serling (December 25, 1924 – June 28, 1975) was an American screenwriter, novelist, television producer, and narrator best known for his live television dramas of the 1950s and his science fiction anthology TV series, The Twilight Zone.
 Serling was active in politics, both on and off the screen and helped form television industry standards.
 He was known as the “angry young man” of Hollywood, clashing with television executives and sponsors over a wide range of issues including censorship, racism, and anti-war politics.
 [Wikipedia]

 “I was bitter about everything and at loose ends when I got out of the service.
 I think I turned to writing to get it off my chest.”
 He had seen some of the worst aspects of human behavior, being part of the US Army freeing the Philippines of Japanese in World War II.

-Some of the most memorable and classic TV stories were written by Serling: Requiem for a Heavyweight, Patterns, In the Presence of Mine Enemies, and 92 Twilight Zone Stories.
+Some of the most memorable and classic TV stories were written by Serling: latina dating app, dating gold coast, In the Presence of Mine Enemies, and 92 Twilight Zone Stories.
 Twilight Zone episodes have been in TV reruns ever since their debut in 1959-64.
 Many generations have the watched and learned about important moral tales from those Twilight Zone episodes, such as, A Nice Place to Visit, The Masks, and The Eye of the Beholder.